FancyMcPlugins/FancySitula/README.md

 ![](fancysitula_title.png)

+## Using Minecraft internals made easier.

-FancySitula is a library that makes interacting with the minecraft internal easier.
+Developed for FancyNpcs and FancyHolograms exclusively, FancySitula is a library that simplifies the process of interacting with Minecraft internals.
+It provides a simple API to interact with Minecraft packets and entities.

-Developed for FancyNpcs and FancyHolograms.

-**It is still in development and not ready for production use.**

 ## Supported Minecraft versions